Structure-preserving numerical schemes for Lindblad equations: On deterministic methods for Lindblad equations

-Besides the fact that \pade{} in general does not respect the physical structure in this particular problem of simulating Lindblad equations, another concern for \pade{} is that the superoperator $\lbop$ has the matrix representation of size $\dimn^2\times \dimn^2$, and computational cost of this method is approximately $\mathcal{O}\big((\dimn^2)^{ 2.81}\big) = \mathcal{O}(\dimn^{5.62})$ for matrix inversion with storage space $\mathcal{O}(\dimn^4)$ in general; we do not use the scaling for the theoretically fastest algorithm for matrix multiplication in this discussion, as Strassen-like algorithms \cite{strassen_gaussian_1969} appear to be more practical so far than other theoretically faster algorithms \cite{huang_practical_2018}.
+Apart from the fact that \pade{} in general does not respect the physical structure in simulating Lindblad equations, another concern is that the superoperator $\lbop$ has the matrix representation of size $\dimn^2\times \dimn^2$, and computational cost of this method is approximately $\mathcal{O}\big((\dimn^2)^{ 2.81}\big) = \mathcal{O}(\dimn^{5.62})$ for matrix inversion with storage space $\mathcal{O}(\dimn^4)$ in general; we do not use the scaling for the theoretically fastest algorithm for matrix multiplication in this discussion, as Strassen-like algorithms \cite{strassen_gaussian_1969} appear to be more practical so far than other theoretically faster algorithms \cite{huang_practical_2018}.
 More specifically, notice that from $\padeN_q\big(-\lbop\dt\big)\rho_{k+1} = \padeN_q\big(\lbop\dt\big)(\rho_k)$ in the $k^{\text{th}}$ iteration, the right hand side can be evaluated by the action of $\lbop^{m}$ ($1\le m\le q$) to $\rho_{k}$, which only involves matrix multiplication of $\dimn\times \dimn$ matrices.
-Thus, the cost is $\mathcal{O}(\dimn^{2.81})$ \cite{strassen_gaussian_1969} only for the right hand side, and the main cost comes from the matrix inversion on the left.
+Thus, the cost is $\mathcal{O}(\dimn^{2.81})$ \cite{strassen_gaussian_1969} for the right hand side, and the main concern comes from the matrix inversion on the left.